 Will the surgery change how I eat, breathe, or talk?

 Will I need more surgeries to be able to swallow or speak?

 What can I do to make it easier to return to my normal activities after surgery?

 After you have discussed all the details with your surgeon, and all your questions

-have been addressed to your satisfaction, you will sign a consent form that says that the doctor can do the
+have been addressed, you'll sign a consent form that says that the doctor can do the

-surgery, you’ll meet the anesthesiologist and can ask questions about the anesthesia
+Before surgery, you’ll also meet the anesthesiologist and can ask questions about

 What to expect after surgery